tjrules/blog-app-part-one/README.md

 * __Deployment__: Did you deploy your application to a public url using Heroku?

-* __Presentation__: Did you present your game, your code, and your project-making experience clearly and effectively to the class?
+* __Presentation__: Did you present your app, your code, and your project-making experience clearly and effectively to the class?

 * __Total__: Your instructors will give you a score for each section between: